Last Updated on by

 Scraping data from different websites would make no sense without proper mapping.
 Unlike eCommerce sites that have product data on product pages, you have no idea which page (or set of pages), would be having the insurance coverage details.
 In such a scenario, mapping specific webpages to data points would be crucial, and these mappings would also need to be updated as and when the website itself is updated.

-Languages like Python have made it easy to scrape data from websites, and scraping of data from stand-alone web pages has been explained in many of our articles like this one.
-Thanks to the help of existing pieces of code that can be reused by programmers (called packages) and a gentler learning curve, writing your own code to scrape data from a single website that is displaying some data related to insurance coverage is a piece of cake.
+Languages like Python have made it easy to crawl data from websites, and scraping of data from stand-alone web pages has been explained in many of our articles like this one.
+Thanks to the help of existing pieces of code that can be reused by programmers (called packages) and a gentler learning curve, writing your own code to crawl data from a single website that is displaying some data related to insurance coverage is a piece of cake.

-However, in case you want to set up a scraping engine for commercial purposes so as to scrape the latest insurance coverage plans and their details for a list of companies, it is better to set up your own data scraping team.
+However, in case you want to set up a scraping engine for commercial purposes so as to crawl the latest insurance coverage plans and their details for a list of companies, it is better to set up your own data scraping team.
 In case that is not possible due to any reason, you can always take the help of DaaS providers like us, PromptCloud.
 We provide end-to-end solutions so that you can just plug in the data scraping framework into your existing business logic and use the scraped data to your advantage.

 Data is king and companies are continuously using data in every way possible, to evolve themselves and stay appealing.
 Some are scraping data, some are even outright buying it but at the end of the day, data-driven decision making is the need of the hour.
 At such a stage, having a steady stream of data from the internet is a boon, and whatever data is not scraped- is left as unharvested data.
 And when you are not harvesting the data and leaving more of it on the table for your competition to consume, you are leaving your business in a vulnerable position- another blockbuster to be taken over by a Netflix.